elvismuoka-ui/elvismuoka-ui/README.md

 Jambo , im Elvis muoka ,,i loove coding.
-I'm a student at kca university studying software development i love socializing and you can reach me on instagram -@muoka_19
+I'm a student at kca university studying software engineering you can reach me on instagram -@muoka_20 and Elvismuoka_20 on Twitter

 <!---